keu/docs/astro/ci-cd.md

 ### Jenkins

-To automate code deploys to a single Deployment using [Jenkins](https://www.jenkins.io/), complete the following setup in a Git-based repository hosting an Astronomer project:
+To automate code deploys to a single Deployment using [Jenkins](https://www.jenkins.io/), complete the following setup in a Git-based repository hosting an Astro project:

 1. In your Jenkins pipeline configuration, add the following environment variables: